What is a California Process Server Bond?

 Get Started Today!

-In order to begin working as a process server, you must first purchase a process server bond for the county where the work will be conducted.
+To begin working as a process server, you must first purchase a process server bond for the county where the work will be conducted.
 Don’t delay your application.